Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 These matches typically last for five hours, and all species are targeted and weighed at the end for the largest combined weight.

-The only real comparison in the USA is the bass tournaments held in many rivers and lakes across the United States.
+The only real comparison is the bass tournaments held in many rivers and lakes across the United States.
 These bass tournaments are single-fish tournaments and are generally focused on the largest bass caught as well as the total weight.

 In reality, match fishing and tournament fishing are totally different and unique to each country.